White Island erupting: One dead and the toll expected to rise

 Tims said it wasn't safe to go and look for those who are unaccounted for yet.

-"We know the urgency to get back to island," he said.
+"We know the urgency to get back to [the] island," he said.

-"At this stage it is too dangerous for police and rescue to go onto the island... the island is currently covered in ash and volcanic material."
+"At this stage it is too dangerous for police and rescue to go onto the island ... the island is currently covered in ash and volcanic material."

 Prime Minister Jacinda Ardern and the Minister of Civil Defence are travelling to Whakatane tonight.